-As a member of Molina Medicare Complete Care (HMO D-SNP), you have coverage under the Medicare Savings Program.
-The Medicare Savings Program help people with limited income with Medicare costs such as premiums or cost sharing.
+As a member of the plan, you have coverage under the Medicare Savings Program.
+The Medicare Savings Program help people with limited income with Medicare costs such as premiums or cost-sharing.
 Please refer to the table under Chapter 2, Section 6 for your specific coverage.
-In addition to help with these Medicare costs, you also have benefits for coverage of additional Medicaid benefits.
-Arizona Health Care Cost Containment System (AHCCCS) administers the state's Medicaid program.
-We will help to coordinate your care and services even if your Medicaid benefits are not administered by our plan.
+In addition to help with these Medicare costs, some members will also have benefits for coverage of additional Medicaid benefits.
+The Medicare Savings Program considers QMB+, SLMB+ and FBDE as qualifying for additional Medicaid benefits.
+The additional benefits are those that are in addition to your Medicare benefits covered by the plan if you qualify.